qbitdone/accommodation-reservation/README.md

 # Accommodation Reservation System

-This is .NET Core 6 application for managing accommodations, reservations and locations.
+This is .NET Core 6 Web API for managing accommodations, reservations and locations.

 ### Models
 ## Accommodation: